Wan Mei Tan: Protesters block 16th and Valencia following pedestrian's death

 Rosa Chen, community planning manager of Chinatown Community Development Center, mentioned that many elderly Asian women have been fatally killed by pedestrian collisions, and urged the city to get a jump on its Vision Zero plan, which aims to eliminate traffic fatalities by 2024.

 Aditya Bhumbla, a volunteer with Safe Street Rebel, spoke about the importance for the city to invest in public transportation and make the streets safe for cycling.
-“There are proven methods and yet we don’t do them here because priority is only given to how fast cars go through our cities, how many cars we can have for parking,” he said.
-“Make it easy to take the bus and people will do that and we can have a safe street we can walk and roll with safety”
+“Make it easy to take the bus and people will do that and we can have a safe street we can walk and roll with safety.”

-“That could have been any one of our grandmothers.
-That could have been any one of our family members,” said Ortiz.
-“We’re calling for a Mission transportation plan using the transportation funds.”

 As darkness fell, the protesters marched down Valencia Street, flanked by police cars, “Driving is a privilege!
 Walking is a right!” they shouted.